mio-xyz/typescript-sdk/README.md

 #### Methods

-- `init(config: MioServerSDKInitConfig)` - Initialize the SDK singleton
+- `init(config: MioServerSDKInitConfig)` - Initialize the SDK singleton.
-- `getInstance()` - Get the initialized SDK instance (throws if not initialized)
+- `getInstance()` - Get the initialized SDK instance (throws if not initialized).
-- `exchangeCodeForTokens(code)` - Exchange an authorization code for tokens using the client secret
+- `exchangeCodeForTokens(code)` - Exchange an authorization code for tokens using the client secret.
-- `refreshTokens(refreshToken)` - Refresh access and refresh tokens using a refresh token
+- `refreshTokens(refreshToken)` - Refresh access and refresh tokens using a refresh token.
-- `chat({ accessToken, query })` - Send a chat message to the LLM
+- `getContext({ accessToken, query })` - Fetch Mio Context for a user on the backend (batch jobs, workers, etc.).
-- `getUserSummary({ accessToken })` - Retrieve the current user summary from the LLM service
+- `getContextSummary({ accessToken })` - Retrieve the current Mio Context summary from the context service.

 ### `useMio` hook (frontend)